All About “把” — The Use As A Measure Word

-However, some measure words are more difficult to understand, and “把”is one of them.
-Today, let’s learn 8 ways how to use the measure word 把 (bǎ).
+However, some measure words can be tricky to grasp, and 把(bǎ) is one of them.
+In this article, we’ll explore eight ways to use the measure word 把 (bǎ) and get to know it better.

 For examples: